DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/jira.md

 [Jira](https://www.atlassian.com/software/jira) is a web application that is widely used by development, engineering and technical teams to manage their day to day tasks and activities.

 There is massive worldwide adoption by all types of companies, and we (at Photobox Group Security) use Jira extensively in our day-to-day.
-We use it for example to manage: vulnerabilities, risks, task management, incident handling, OKRs management, asset register, threat modeling, data journeys and even to create an pseudo org chart for the stakeholders of risks.
+We use it for example to manage: vulnerabilities, risks, task management, incident handling, OKRs (Objectives and Key Results) management, asset register, threat modeling, data journeys and even to create a pseudo org chart for the stakeholders of risks.

 To make this work we are very advanced users of Jira, where we create tons of custom Workflows and even write custom applications that consume Jira's APIs.

-We basically use Jira as an graph database and [Confluence](https://www.atlassian.com/software/confluence) as a way to display the information stored in JIRA.
+We basically use Jira as a graph database and [Confluence](https://www.atlassian.com/software/confluence) as a way to display the information stored in JIRA.
 See the [Creating a Graph Based Security Organization](https://www.slideshare.net/DinisCruz/creating-a-graph-based-security-organisation-devseccon-keynote-81345667) presentation for more ideas on how we do this.

 The key point I want to make here is: in order to make the tools that we use in the enterprise work, they need to be customized and extended.

-Being able to write these customization's and understanding at a much deeper level what is possible with these tools, when compared to 'normal' or 'power' users, is a massive competitive advantage.
+Being able to write these customizations and understanding at a much deeper level what is possible with these tools is a massive competitive advantage, when compared to 'normal' or 'power' users.
 Customizing and extending tools should not be seen as an exception, it should be the rule.

 The reason this scales is due to the compound effect (i.e. increased returns) of the features implemented.
 The changes/features we make today, will make us more productive tomorrow, which will help us to make more changes, which make us even more productive.